 One of the ports from the flow distributor is dedicated to measuring the temperature and relative humidity of the incoming sample air.
-This done using an Omega temperature/relative humidity sensor and a PID to both display and log this data.
+This is done using an Omega temperature/relative humidity sensor and a PID to both display and log this data.
+No active heating of the incoming sample is done.
 A PID is a proportional-integral-derivative controller commonly used as a control loop feedback mechanism in industrial control systems.
-There is a 3-wire resistance temperature detector (RTD) and a heater around the edge of the inlet cover referred to as the "Hat Heater" (Figure 7).
+There is a 3-wire resistance temperature detector (RTD) and a heater around the edge of the inlet cover referred to as the "Hat Heater" (Figure 8).
 This is also controlled by a PID and is used to prevent the buildup of ice around the edge of the inlet.